hantayc/store-sales-time-series-predicition/README.md

 **Holiday Signal**: The binary holiday flag modestly nudges the forecast downwards on days like New Year's, but most of the forecast's accuracy comes from capturing the regular weekly ups and downs.

 **Weekly Seasonality**: Evan a single seasonal MA term at lag 7 yielded good improvement.
 Learning that mid-week and weekend sales follow different patterns.

+**Evaluation**: Adding the "X" part in SARIMAX provided value in terms of being able to bring down the RMSE to 158,588.00.